 However trivial the wound, ask about the patient's immune state and offer booster doses to those patients who are not up-to-date and encourage non-immunised people to have a full course.

-Risk assessment of wounds for use of tetanus immunoglobulin (TIG)
+Risk assessment of wounds for tetanus immunoglobulin (TIG)

-- impaired immunity including those with diabetes, immunosuppressive conditions and IV drug abuse.
+- Impaired immunity (e.g. diabetes, immunosuppressed and IV drug use)

 - HIV positive